 It all began on a cold February morning in 2000.
 I had a severe cold and a term paper due in twenty minutes that I had been up all night writing… As I was sitting in the computer lab adding the finishing touches and printing it out, I noticed a guy looking at me from behind a computer in the row behind me.
 I could only see his eyes and glancing at me from beneath the brim of his tan baseball cap.
 At first I didn’t realize he was looking at me, he seemed lost in thought or concentrating deeply on his own project.
 I went to the ladies room to blow my nose, but when I returned to the computer lab I found him sitting at the computer next to mine, prompting a flock of butterflies in my tummy.
-I partly wished he wouldn’t talk to me because the runny nose I was suffering made it hard to speak clearly.
+I partly wished he wouldn’t talk to me because the cold I was suffering from made it hard to speak clearly.
 But I also wanted him to say something, I had noticed him in the halls, with his hair cut long on top and trimmed short on the sides, black leather jacket and those eyes, I loved those eyes.

 After a few moments of awkward silence, he said hi to me.
 Through the brief conversation that followed I mostly focused on trying hard not to appear nervous, and he asked me if I’d like to go out sometime.
 I accepted of course and gave him my phone number.
-I put Jason off for a month or so before I went out on a date with him.
+I put Jason off for two months before I went out on a date with him.
 Looking back I wish I would have said yes the first time he’d asked, so we could have spent more time together.
 But I had plans!
 I had come to Chicago to earn my degree, and then I was headed to New York to find a job.
 But sometimes things just work out that way; plans are what we make while we’re waiting for life to happen.

 We went on our first date in Chicago on February 25, I took the el train to school where I met him.
 I was living out in the suburbs west of the city where it was cool but comfortable when I stepped onto the train.
 When I stepped off the train downtown, a blast of cold lake-effect weather hit me and I realized that in my nervousness I had left my jacket at home.
 Under-dressed for the weather near the lakefront, he asked me if I was going to be warm enough.
 Trying to play it cool, I said, I’ll be okay.
 After a few minutes of walking, I realized that this wasn’t going to work so I asked him if we should take the train back to my student housing to retrieve my jacket, and then drive us back into the city with my car.
 He said “I’ve waited a month for you to go out with me and there’s no way I’m letting you off that easily.”
 Blushing… I was prepared to shiver throughout the evening just to be with him.